danielomiya/game-of-life/README.md

     $ cmake ..
     $ make

-The executable will be available at `./main`.
+The executable will be available at `./main` (it will attempt to find data on relative path `data/input.txt`, so run it from project root).

 ---